rbutera/greater-gatsby/README.md

 yarn test:e2e:dev # ... run and watch for changes
 ```

-### State Management (optional)

-State management has been included using [Redux](https://redux.js.org).

-To remove redux just remove src/state and empty out gatsby-browser.js

-All redux related source files belong in [src/state](./src/state)

-The redux setup is ready for unit tests.
-We've included some basic tests in there for you.

-Add new reducers to [src/state/root-reducer](./src/state/root-reducer.ts)

-We suggest you use the modular [redux-duck](https://github.com/erikras/ducks-modular-redux) redux structure convention, but you can use whatever you like!

-Do check out the example [Counter](./src/state/counter.ts) which also has associated [tests](./src/state/__tests__/counter.ts)

 ## Plans for Future Development

 - We intend to keep this starter lightweight, but also add some further opinionated customizations